p-lr/TrekMe/Readme.md

 ### On TODO list

-* Develop a desktop tool to assist map creation
+* Develop in-app map creation

 ## <a name="TOC-TrekAdvisor-Users"></a>TrekAdvisor Users